epadam/Production-Time-Series-Prediction-System/README.md

 Here we use adults income dataset as example

-Model Developing Process
+## Model Developing Process

-1. Data Collection (You will denmamize customers personal information from database)
+1. Data Collection (You will denmamize customers personal information from database) Dockerize your code

 2. ETL (transform the format you need and store in feature store)